Ihsahn

 Beyond the characteristics typically associated with metal music, Tveitan's musical style also includes classical, industrial, and progressive elements.
 He is a progenitor of the symphonic black metal genre.
-Emperor's final album, Prometheus: The Discipline of Fire & Demise, composed by Ihsahn, epitomizes the genre.

 Biography

-Tveitan was born in Notodden, Norway, where he grew up on a large rural farm.
+Tveitan was born in Notodden, Norway, where he grew up on a large farm.
 He began playing piano at age six and guitar at age 10.

 Early years: Xerasia, Embryonic, and Thou Shalt Suffer

 At the age of 13, Tveitan met Tomas Haugen (also known as Samoth), who would become his long time collaborator and the co-founder of Emperor.
 While at a music seminar, Tveitan gained Haugen's attention with his Iron Maiden patches.

 In 1990 Tveitan joined Haugen's band Xerasia, a death metal band in which he played guitar and keyboards.
 They eventually changed their name to Embryonic sometime that year.
 In November, the band released a self-financed four-track demo titled The Land of the Lost Souls.
 In 1991 they changed their name again to Thou Shalt Suffer.
 The project was partially funded by a government grant and the group made several releases in 1990 and 1991.
 Shortly after, Haugen left the band to focus on other projects.
 Tveitan later used the name Thou Shalt Suffer to release an album of electronic music that he composed entitled Somnium.